FTSE led higher by commodities stocks, China worries soothed

 By Kit Rees

-LONDON, Jan 13 (Reuters) - British shares rose on Wednesday after better than expected trade data from China improved market sentiment, pushing oil and metals prices higher and lifting investors’ appetite for shares in mining, oil and gas companies.
+LONDON, Jan 13 (Reuters) - British shares rose on Wednesday after positive trade data from China improved market sentiment, pushing oil and metals prices higher and lifting investors’ appetite for shares in mining and oil and gas companies.

-Data from China overnight showed total trade in December fell much less than expected after the country let the yuan currency depreciate sharply, while it outperformed many of its regional peers in exports.
+Data from China overnight showed that exports and imports in December fell much less than expected after the country allowed the yuan currency to depreciate sharply.

-This helped the price of copper, of which China is a major consumer, rebound off the lowest point in almost six years, with mining stocks Anglo American, Glencore and Rio Tinto all gaining around 4 percent.
+This helped the price of copper rebound off near six-year lows, with mining stocks Anglo American, Glencore and Rio Tinto gaining between about three and six percent.

-Anglo American was also buoyed by news of it selling its Middle East tarmac interests to Colas.
+Anglo American was also buoyed by news of its selling its Middle East tarmac interests to Colas.

 “We’re being driven higher by those stocks which are used traditionally as a proxy for negativity in China,” Charles Hanover Investments advisory investment manager, Jonathan Roy, said.
 Investors were now unwinding short positions in the stocks, he said.